-Restaurant listings for the BT Dining Guide are written Pamela Robin Brandt (
+Restaurant listings for the BT Dining Guide are written by Mandy Baca (MB) and the late Pamela Robin Brandt (PRB) (contact:

 ).
-Every effort has been made to ensure accuracy, but please call ahead to confirm information.
+Every effort has been made to ensure accuracy, but restaurants frequently change menus, chefs, and operating hours, so please call ahead to confirm information.
 Icons ($$$) represent estimates for a typical meal without wine, tax, or tip.
 Hyphenated icons ($-$$$) indicate a significant range in prices between lunch and dinner menus, or among individual items on those menus.

 $ = $10 and under

 $$$$$ = $50 and over

 Asia Bay Bistro

 1007 Kane Concourse

 As in Japan’s most refined restaurants, artful presentation is stunning at this Japanese/Thai gem.
 And though the voluminous menu sports all the familiar favorites from both nations, the Japanese-inspired small plates will please diners seeking something different.
 Try jalapeño sauced hamachi sashimi; toro with enoki mushrooms, bracing ooba (shiso), tobiko caviar, and a sauce almost like beurre blanc; rock shrimp/shitake tempura with a delicate salad; elegant salmon tartare with a mix-in quail egg.
 And spicy, mayo-dressed tuna rock makis are universal crowd-pleasers. $$$ (PRB)

 Bay Harbor Bistro